science-periodicals/get-dom/README.md

 # get-dom

 This is a very simple module.
-Use it whenever you need to have access to either a `Document` or a `DOMImplementation` instance but you don't much care which one you get so long as you get one.
+Use it whenever you need to have access to either a `Document` or a `DOMImplementation` instance in Node or the browser transparently.

 When running in Node, this will use `jsdom` to provide you with the right objects.
 While `jsdom` works in the browser, it's a pretty big dependency to have and you already have a DOM there.
 So